-To meet these four drivers for change (purpose, privacy, productivity and power), more and more people are convinced that not data ownership is relevant but the access to it.
+To meet the drivers for change (purpose, privacy, productivity, power, propaganda and processes), more and more people are convinced that not data ownership is relevant but the access to it.
 If an organization does not own data, it cannot leak it for example.
 If we share data we will be more productive and give less power to businesses and governments.

-Also more and more people believe that cooperation in an ecosystem is vital to survive.
+Also more and more people believe that cooperation in a business-ecosystem or shared transaction network is vital to survive.

 Another conceptual framework